trung-nh/chatbot-nursery/README.md

-# Safe Chatbot with Content Filtering (Chatbot nursery)
+# Chatbot nursery - Safe Chatbot with Content Filtering

 This project implements a simple command-line chatbot application that adheres to advanced safety guidelines to prevent black-listed content from being displayed or generated.